Every one of us is affected by cancer. Maybe you’ve beaten it yourself. Maybe someone close to you has lost their battle against it.

 When life gives you lemons…drink wine

-In the lobby of Hotel Korkyra, we noticed a girl standing behind a table covered with wine bottles.
-Curiosity piqued, we approached the table and began speaking with our new friend.
-The conversation unfolded something like this:
+In the lobby of Hotel Korkyra, we notice a girl standing behind a table covered with wine bottles.
+Curiosity piqued, we approach the table and begin speaking with our new friend.
+The conversation unfolds something like this:

 - Wine friend (WF): hello!